 The guy wanted none of it, replied that he should kick the friend’s ass, and stepped forward.
 The friend lifted one arm in a defensive posture and the conversation went something like this:

 Guy: “You better be.”

 After some more huffing and puffing, he got on his bike and left, buzzing my client and missing him by an inch.

 - The friend is a second-degree Judo black belt who can more than hold his own.

 - My client had already positioned himself strategically to take the guy out as he threatened the friend.

-- My client went into the flinch guard as the guy buzzed him and told me he was sorely tempted to knock him off his bike with the elbow shot we’ve been training for months.
-The range was good and it would have worked; he hits really hard.
+- My client went into the flinch guard as the guy buzzed him and told me he was sorely tempted to knock him off his bike with the elbow shot we’d been training for months.
+The range was good and it likely would have worked; he hits really hard.

 - One of their main concerns was that getting in an altercation while hunting would mean they lose their license if the cops got involved.
 They didn’t want that so they didn’t act.